SmritiTuteja/AppiumiOSTest_Legacy/README.md

 [3] Logging out.

-View my blog post here - http://smritituteja.in/ios-mobile-automation-using-appium/ in case any issues regarding setup.
+More information about uiautomator can be found here - http://smritituteja.in/ios-mobile-automation-using-appium/ in case any issues regarding setup.